 Why would you do this?
 The pile may have several sets in it you can use to boost your points for that round.
 Some players will even discard Aces (the highest valued card in the game) for fear they will get stuck with negative points at the end.
 But you can make a substantial gain by taking the pile.

 Be careful though!
 Any extra cards you have to pick up (to take the cards you want) may count against you if you’re not able to get rid of them.

-All cards in your hand at the end of each round count negative towards your score.
-All cards you lay down count positive towards your score.
+All cards in your hand at the end of each round count negatively towards your score.
+All cards you lay down count positively towards your score.

 Again, you want to make it to 500 points.
 So you want to minimize the cards left in your hand and maximize the number of cards you lay down on the table.